-The MFA in Visual Arts Low-Residency program at The Art Institute of Boston at Lesley University provides an ideal solution for artists, teachers, and other professionals in related fields who are seeking advancement in visual arts.
+The MFA in Visual Arts Low-Residency program provides an ideal opportunity for artists, teachers, and other professionals in related fields who are seeking advancement in visual arts.

 Professor of Fine Arts